smallmacro/devjobs/README.md

 3. React Router enable to define the `loader` function to load data before loading the component
 4. Stop Propagation from children elemement to parent element by using `event.stopPropagation()`
 5. Setting Dynamic color tailwind css, such as `bg-[${themeColor}]` , is not working as it against the constraint of Tailwind css.
 The solution is to set inline-style within the element.
 6. [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) is a great tools for testing backend api functions.
+Can't figure out how to post a Array data .
 7. `nodemon` will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.
 8. Deleting remote branches.To delete a remote branch, you can’t use the git branch command.
 Instead, use the git push command with --delete flag, followed by the name of the branch you want to delete.
 You also need to specify the remote name (origin in this case) after git push.